mobizt/Firebase-ESP-Client/README.md

 //Prevent out of memory for large payload but data may be truncated and can't determine its type. fbdo.setResponseSize(1024); //minimum size is 1024 bytes
 ```

+### Important Information

+In ESP8266 Aruino Core SDK v3.x.x

+The free heap is significantly reduced as much as 5-6 kB from v2.7.4.

+This may lead to out of memory sitation when two Firebase Data objects are used simultaneously (when sessions connected).

+Minimize the reserved memory for BearSSL will gain the free heap a bit but may not enough for your usage.

+You can stay with Core SDK v2.7.4 until this memory issue was solve in the Core SDK.